Student Privacy and Educational Records

 Family Education Rights and Privacy Act (FERPA)

 As custodian of student records and in compliance with the Family Educational Rights and Privacy Act of 1974, the university assumes the trust and obligation to ensure full protection of student records which includes maintaining the confidentiality of educational records.
 The administrative procedures outlined in this section are to be complied with by university personnel who have or accumulate educational records which are in a personally identifiable form.
 The term “student” in this section means an eligible student under FERPA (a student at VCSU).
-Students may review a copy of FERPA and the regulations at the Office of the Registrar.

 Student records maintained by the university fall into two general categories: directory information and educational records.
 This policy defines Directory Information, as required under SBHE Policy 1912.
 Policies regarding Educational Records may be found in the Student Handbook.